Connect with others who understand.

 Structural Causes of Epilepsy

 Congenital brain damage may be caused by malnutrition, infection, trauma, or drug use during pregnancy.
 It may also be due to a genetic defect.
 Children who are born prematurely or deprived of oxygen during birth can develop brain damage that causes seizures.
-Many newborns outgrow their seizures, but a small number will have seizures that can be lifelong and difficult to treat.
+Many newborns outgrow their seizures, but a small number have seizures that can be lifelong and difficult to treat.

 Other Risk Factors for Epilepsy and Seizures

-It is important to keep in mind other risk factors for epilepsy.
+It’s important to keep in mind other risk factors for epilepsy.
 Different types of seizures might have different risk factors.

 • Genes — Absence seizures tend to run in families.